starryalley/Unquestionify-android/README.md

 ## Functions

 This Android app creats a Service running in the background, monitoring selected apps' notifications.
 It exposes a semi-restful http service on 127.0.0.1 (localhost) for whatapp to access.
-(The builtin garmin communication module is buggy and can't be used reliably).
+(The builtin garmin communication module is buggy and can't be used reliably.
+[See bug report here](https://forums.garmin.com/developer/connect-iq/i/bug-reports/failure_during_transfer)).

 Currently no UI is built in this app and I plan to add:
 * configurable notifciation source (which app's notification to send through)